The exact cause of this disease is not known.

 Sometimes surgery is needed even when there is no emergency reason for surgery.
 These situations include chronic colitis that is disabling or that constantly requires high doses of corticosteroids, cancer, and narrowing of the large intestine or growth retardation in children.

 Complete removal of the large intestine, rectum, and anus (total proctocolectomy) permanently cures ulcerative colitis, restores life expectancy to normal, and eliminates the risk of colon cancer.
-However, because the rectum and anus are removed, people must have a permanent ileostomy.
+However, inflammation develops in the small intestine in about 25% of people after surgery even though their small intestine was not previously affected.
+Because the rectum and anus are removed, people must have a permanent ileostomy.
 In an ileostomy, a surgeon brings the end of the lowest portion of the small intestine (ileum) out through an opening in the abdominal wall (stoma).
 People who have an ileostomy must always wear a plastic bag (ileostomy bag) over the opening to collect the stool that comes out.
 An ileostomy used to be the traditional price of this cure.

 However, various alternative procedures are now available, and the most common one is a procedure called proctocolectomy with ileal pouch-anal anastomosis (IPAA).
 In this procedure, the large intestine and most of the rectum are removed, and a small reservoir (pouch) is created out of the small intestine and attached to the remaining rectum just above the anus.
 Because the muscles of the anus (anal sphincter) are not removed, this procedure allows people to remain in control of their bowels (continence).
 However, because a small amount of tissue of the rectum can remain, the risk of cancer is significantly decreased but not eliminated.
 A common complication of IPAA is inflammation of the reservoir (called pouchitis).
 To treat pouchitis, doctors give antibiotics.
 Most cases of pouchitis can be controlled with drugs, but a small percentage cannot.
 For these cases, doctors create an ileostomy to correct the problem.